Personality Psychologist: Job Description and Education Information

 Job Outlook and Salary Info

-Employment of psychologists in general was predicted to increase 22% between 2010 and 2020, which was faster than average, according to the U.S. Bureau of Labor Statistics.
-Clinical, counseling and school psychologists earned a mean yearly wage of $72,220 in May 2012.
+Employment of psychologists in general was predicted to increase 12% between 2012 and 2022, which was about as fast as average compared to all occupations, according to the U.S. Bureau of Labor Statistics.
+Clinical, counseling and school psychologists earned a mean yearly wage of $72,710 in May 2013.

 Those who master the science of psychology commit to continued education and the application of learned principles.
 Students interested in individual characteristics that motivate behaviors can pursue an extensive education in the niche of personality psychology and expect to perform extensive analysis and testing during their careers.